Why 1/3 + 1/4 = 7/12?

 There is great latitude in selecting examples.
 Here is another one:

-which would correspond to the request to divide 1 apple between 12 boys, so that examples must be thought up front before being handed to the students.
+which would correspond to the request to divide 1 apple between 3 boys which can be easily accomplished without dividing the apples into 12 or 4 pieces.
+So that examples must be thought up front before being handed to the students.